simonc312/Dancebook/README.md

 5) If there are enough features to warrant commiting to master we can update the verision number to 1.1.

+6) Push updates to Google Appspot by running this from Dancebook parent folder:

+>Run: python google_appengine/appcfg.py -A dancebook-2016 Dancebook/

 ###Common Issues Running Locally:

 1) "Error: watch ENOENT" when running "gulp"